ldn-softdev/jtc/User Guide.md

 ##### Subscript slice notation
 Another way to select multiple subscripts is to use a slice notation `[N:N]`.
 In that notation `N` could be either positive or negative, or entirely missed.
 First position designates beginning of the selection, the last position designates the end of the slice exclusively
-(i.e. not including the indexed element itself)
+(i.e., not including the indexed element itself)
 - positive `N` subscripts `N`th element from the beginning of the collection (whether it's array or an object)
 - negative `N` subscripts the `N`th element from the end of the collection.
 - empty (missed `N`) tells to address either from the the beginning of the collection (in the first position), or from the end